copperdogma/intelligence-metric-theory/theory.md

 ### Core Definition
 Intelligence is a measure of efficient prediction in a system within a given context.

+This can be expressed mathematically as:
+I = P/R
+where:
+- I is Intelligence
+- P is Predictive Power (accuracy and scope of predictions)
+- R is Resource Consumption (effort, energy, time, etc.)

+This formulation captures several key insights:
+1. Higher predictive power increases intelligence
+2. Lower resource consumption increases intelligence
+3. Simple but accurate predictions (like reflexes) can represent high intelligence due to minimal resource usage
+4. Complex predictions may represent lower intelligence if they consume disproportionate resources

 This theory is unconcerned with how predictions are made, focusing solely on outcomes and efficiency.
 Context is inherent in all predictions, making the theory universally applicable across systems, from slime molds and ants to AI, humans, political bodies, and entire civilizations.
-By remaining untied to specific models of cognition, the theory provides a universal framework for understanding intelligence in any form.

 ### Core Principles